HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1171715/sp2/README.md

 In addition, because of the lack of time, I only managed to solve the following:

 It is possible for the user to select a range of cells, e.g: B2:C4 in a table which has columns from A-F, and cells from 1-6.

-In this case, in B2, B will be the indicator column, and the range of rows "2-4" will be subjected to either being set to invisible (if the formula evaluates to "false") or staz visible otherwise
+In this case, in B2, B will be the indicator column, and the range of rows "2-4" will be subjected to either being set to invisible (if the formula evaluates to "false") or stay visible otherwise.

 This means, that all the values in column B (up to the row range limit, in this case row 4) will be checked according to the previously given formula, and according to that, the row (C4) is going to stay visible, or change to invisible.

 Of course, if I would have more time, I would try to solve the task like how it would be expected from the side of the user/customer.